bcCOVID-19group/bcCOVID-19group-site/content/publication/2021-04-30-report/index.md

   The BC COVID-19 Modelling team issued their [second report](slides.pdf) on the status of COVID-19 in British Columbia (April 30, 2021), summarizing the state of COVID-19 in the province and modelling projections using the different approaches taken by various team members.
-In a video accompanying this report (to appear), Dr. Sarah Otto walks you through these results and highlights the take home messages.
+In a [video accompanying this report](https://youtu.be/Eahfl7Ij4-8), Dr. Sarah Otto walks you through these results and highlights the take home messages.

 # Summary.
 An optional shortened abstract.